programmer90000/terminal-help/temp-file-for-question-to-ask-ai.md

 - Search should search across command names,  descriptions, flags and examples.
 It should use fuzzy search and should be case insensitive.
 There should be a search bar at the top of the screen
 - There should be no pagination.
 Only 1 list
 - Colour should be added using ANSI Escape Sequences
+- If JSON missing/corrupted: show error and exit gracefully
+- If the terminal too small: allow overflow with scrollbars

 ## To do this, I want to:
 - Start with the JSON file structure and example data